-- -- We have gained authority from our Congress to reduce the PL480 debt of eligible countries. - -- On the basis of a U.S. Executive Order issued March 19, we will be working with countries to reduce this debt as they become eligible -- by undertaking strong economic reform programs, including liberalization of their investment regimes. - -- We are working with Congress to gain authority to reduce AID debt and to sell a portion of Eximbank and CCC debt.
+- --We have gained authority from our Congress to reduce the PL 480 debt of eligible countries. - --On the basis of a U.S. Executive Order issued March 19, we will be working with countries to reduce this debt as they become eligible -- by undertaking strong economic reform programs, including liberalization of their investment regimes. - --We are working now with the U.S. Congress to gain authority to reduce AID debt and to sell a portion of Export-Import Bank and Commodity Credit Corporation debt.